 Job Retention Scheme.

 The SEISS scheme originally covered the period 1 March to 31 August 2020 (1st and 2nd grant payments) but HM Government subsequently extended the Scheme.

 In order to qualify for

 the 3rd and 4th grants it was necessary to meet the same conditions as for the earlier rounds.
-To be eligible for the further grants, you must be eligible for a previous round of SEISS (but you do not actually have to have made
+To be eligible for the 3rd and 4th grants, you had to be eligible for a previous round of SEISS (but you did not actually have to have made

-a claim under either of the two earlier rounds of SEISS).
+a claim under either the 1st or 2nd rounds of SEISS).

-new, additional, conditions which will have to be met for each of the further two extension grant periods:
+new, additional, conditions had to be met for the 3rd and 4th grants:

-(1) you must be actively trading at the time you claim the grant and you
+(1) you must have been actively trading at the time you claimed the grant and you

-(2) you must be “impacted by reduced demand due to COVID-19” in the "relevant period".
+(2) you must have been “impacted by reduced demand due to COVID-19” in the "relevant period".
 (For a previous round of the SEISS grant, your business had to be

 “adversely affected”.
-The expression “impacted by reduced demand” is likely
+The expression “impacted by reduced demand” is narrower than “adversely affected”.

 The requirements to be “actively trading” and to be “impacted by reduced

-restarted during the relevant period.
-For the previous grant rounds, you
+restart during the relevant period.
+(For the previous two grant rounds, you

 could make a claim where you had temporarily ceased to trade due to the

-the scheme with the Job Support Scheme which will require employees to be
+the scheme with the Job Support Scheme which required employees to be

 working at least a third of their usual hours.